 Train to teach if you do not have a degree

 You need a bachelor’s degree in any subject to train to teach in primary, secondary and special schools in England.
-If you do not already have a degree, you can train to be a teacher as part of your bachelor’s degree and get qualified teacher status (QTS).
+If you do not already have one, you can train to be a teacher as part of a bachelor’s degree and get qualified teacher status (QTS).

 You need QTS to teach in maintained primary, secondary and special schools in England (schools funded by local authorities).

-As part of selecting your undergraduate degree course, you’ll need to decide if you want to train to teach at a primary or secondary level.
+As part of selecting your bachelor’s degree course, you’ll need to decide if you want to train to teach at a primary or secondary level.
 Explore:

 Qualifications vary depending on the course.
 For example, you could get QTS with a: